xMartin/php-introduction/10_DRAFT_inheritance.md

 Fatal error: Class Article contains 1 abstract method and must therefore be declared abstract or implement the remaining methods (Document::getTitle) in inheritance.php on line 39
 ```

 It tells us that we forgot to implement the `getTitle()` method that the interface demands.
+These methods in the interface that have no actual code in them are called "abstract methods".

-Let's add it:
+Let's add `getTitle()`:

 ```php
 <?php